Quick Answer

 - Distributions are exempt from the 10% early withdrawal penalty even if the alternate payee is under age 59 1/2.

-- The alternate payee pays the income tax and can roll over the distribution into their own IRA to defer it.
+- A spouse or former spouse alternate payee pays the income tax and can roll over the distribution into their own IRA to defer it; if the payee is a child or dependent, the plan participant reports the tax instead.

 - Managed by a sponsoring organization; the donor makes an irrevocable contribution and gets an immediate income tax deduction in the year of the gift.